AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/raw_audio_data_ios.md

 1. Call `setAudioFrameDelegate` to set the audio frame delegate before joining the channel.

-2. Call the `setRecordingAudioFrameParametersWithSampleRate`, `setPlaybackAudioFrameParametersWithSampleRate` and `setMixedAudioFrameParametersWithSampleRate` methods to set the format of the audio frames.
+2. Call the `setRecordingAudioFrameParametersWithSampleRate`, `setPlaybackAudioFrameParametersWithSampleRate`, `setMixedAudioFrameParametersWithSampleRate`, or `setPlaybackAudioFrameBeforeMixingParametersWithSampleRate` methods to set the format of the audio frames.

 3. Implement the `onRecordAudioFrame`, `onPlaybackAudioFrame`, `onPlaybackAudioFrameBeforeMixing`, and `onMixedAudioFrame` callbacks.
 These callbacks capture and process the audio frames.